mailbots/mailbots/README.md

 require("handleEverything")(mailbot);
 ```

-Skills that are not passed the `mailbot` object will export components (middleware, one-bot functions, etc) for you to explicitly use in your handlers.
+Alternatively, skills can export components (middleware, one-bot functions, etc) for you to explicitly use in your handlers.

+> 👍 A more self-documenting and testable method.

 ```javascript
 // These types of skills offer components to your handlers